neondatabase/website/content/docs/guides/neon-private-networking.md

     1. Add the availability zones and associated subnets you want to support.
     1. Click **Create endpoint** to complete the setup of the endpoint service.

-2.  **Provide the endpoint ID to Neon**
+2.  **Provide the VPC endpoint ID to Neon**

-    Note the ID of the created endpoint and provide it to Neon.
-Neon will authorize this endpoint to access the Neon Private Networking service and will notify you once authorization is complete.
+    Note the **VPC endpoint ID** and provide it to Neon.
+Neon will authorize this VPC endpoint to access the Neon Private Networking service and will notify you once authorization is complete.

     <Admonition type="note">
+     Please note that you must provide the **VPC endpoint ID**, and not the VPC ID.
 This step is specific to the Private Preview.
-In the final version, the allowed endpoint will be configured through the Neon Console without any manual involvement by Neon.
+In the final version, the allowed VPC endpoint will be configured through the Neon Console without any manual involvement by Neon.
     </Admonition>

 3.  **Enable Private DNS**